DarriEy/CONFLUENCE/docs/source/examples.rst

 Overview
 --------
-This section introduces complete, ready-to-run examples that demonstrate CONFLUENCE’s full range of workflows — from point-scale validation to large-domain and large-sample modeling.
+This section introduces complete, ready-to-run examples that demonstrate SYMFLUENCE's full range of workflows — from point-scale validation to large-domain and large-sample modeling.
 Each example includes configuration templates, Jupyter notebooks, and batch scripts located in the ``examples/`` directory.

 ---